7Block Labs

 Red flags

-What to demand
+What to Demand

 5) Oracle, Data, and Sequencer Risk

-What to demand
+What to Demand

 6) MEV and Transaction Submission

-What to demand
+What to Demand

 7) Finality, Reorgs, and Cross‑Chain Timing

-What to demand
+What to Demand

 8) RPC and Infra SLAs (and Rate Limits)

-What to demand
+What to Demand

 9) Compliance: SOC 2 / ISO 27001, OFAC, and DPAs

-What to demand
+What to Demand

-• Map change control, access reviews, key management, and incident response to AICPA 2017 TSC (rev. 2022) and ISO 27001:2022 Annex A controls (e.g., A.5.7 Threat Intelligence, A.8.10 Information Deletion, A.8.28 Secure Coding). (aicpa-cima.com)
+• Make sure to align map change control, access reviews, key management, and incident response with the AICPA 2017 TSC (rev. 2022) and ISO 27001:2022 Annex A controls.
+This includes stuff like A.5.7 Threat Intelligence, A.8.10 Information Deletion, and A.8.28 Secure Coding.
+You can check it out here: (aicpa-cima.com).

 10) Bridges and Cross‑Chain